mariojgt/flick/README.md

 1: composer required mariojgt/flick

-2: you need to do a php artisan vendor:publish in this package so it can move the need js file to work
+2: composer require mariojgt/flick

+3: php artisan vendor:publish (select the package number)

 ### How To use

 You can do the following.